PasqualiniGabriele/CybersecurityProect/home.md

 ## References

-The code for the reverse shell and netcat was taken from the course lectures.
+The code for the reverse shell and netcat listeners was taken from the course lectures.
 ssh guide used: https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server.